Drop-in Session: Tuesday 25th February 3pm - 7pm, Queen's Hall, Dunoon

 To support the project Highlands and Islands Enterprise (HIE) has provided funding allowing us to employ ruralDimensions (www.ruraldimensions.com) as project coordinators.
 Their knowledge and experience will be invaluable in assisting us to develop a comprehensive application.
 We welcome them to the team.

-A meeting has been held with Forestry Land Scotland (FLS) to discuss our CATS application, specifically:
+Meetings are to be held with Forestry Land Scotland (FLS) to discuss our CATS application, specifically:

 Further meetings will be scheduled with FLS to support our CATS application.